|RMS Leinster - click for larger view|

 Why the ship was sunk just a month from the end of World War 1.

 Why, until recently, the sinking has been forgotten.

-finally remembered on both sides of the Irish Sea.
+How in October 2003 and subsequently, the sinking was finally remembered on both sides of the Irish Sea.

 To continue reading about the sinking, please click here.